2arian3/2arian3/README.md

 **About Me:**

-- 🌱 I’m currently working on my B.Sc. thesis of computer engineering at Amirkabir University of Technology;
+- 🌱 I’m currently working on my B.Sc. thesis of computer engineering;
 - 📫 How to reach me: boukani.arian@gmail.com;